Deterministic and Probabilistic Binary Search in Graphs: Introduction

-\mySubsection{Edge Queries on Trees} In Appendix~\ref{sec:edge-queries}, we turn our attention to a more frequently studied variant of the problem on undirected trees, in which queries are posed to edges instead of vertices.
+In Appendix~\ref{sec:edge-queries}, we turn our attention to a more frequently studied variant of the problem on trees, in which queries are posed to edges instead of vertices.
 The algorithm can query an edge $e = (u, v)$, and the response reveals whether the target is in the subtree rooted at $u$ or at $v$.
 (We assume here that $p = 1$.)
 This provides less information than querying one of the two vertices, and the difference can be significant when vertices have high degrees.

-The edge query variant is considered in several recent papers, which have focused on the algorithmic question of finding the optimal adaptive strategy which minimizes the worst-case number of queries \cite{tree-edge-poly,tree-edge-vertex-linear,tree-edge-linear}.
-Upper and lower bounds on the maximum number of queries required in trees of maximum degree \MAXDEGREE had been shown by Ben-Asher and Farchi to be $\log_{\MAXDEGREE/(\MAXDEGREE-1)} (n) \in \Theta(\MAXDEGREE \log n)$ and $\frac{\MAXDEGREE-1}{\log \MAXDEGREE} \log n$, respectively \cite{tree-edge-bounds}.
+The edge query variant is considered in several recent papers, which have focused on the algorithmic question of finding the optimal adaptive strategy which minimizes the worst-case number of queries \cite{BenAsher-farchi-newman:1999:trees-edge-poly, onak-parys:2006:trees-vertex-linear, mozes-onak-weimann:2008:trees-edge-linear}.
+Upper and lower bounds on the maximum number of queries required in trees of maximum degree \MAXDEGREE had been shown by Ben-Asher and Farchi to be $\log_{\MAXDEGREE/(\MAXDEGREE-1)} (n) \in \Theta(\MAXDEGREE \log n)$ and $\frac{\MAXDEGREE-1}{\log \MAXDEGREE} \log n$, respectively \cite{BenAsher-farchi:1997:trees}.
 While the authors call these bounds ``matching,'' there is a gap of $\Theta(\log \MAXDEGREE)$ between them.
-In Appendix~\ref{sec:edge-queries}, we present an improved algorithm for the problem, which uses at most $1 + \frac{\MAXDEGREE - 1}{\log (\MAXDEGREE + 1) - 1} \log n$ queries in the worst case, thus practically matching the lower bound of \cite{tree-edge-bounds}.
+In Appendix~\ref{sec:edge-queries}, we present an improved algorithm for the problem, which uses at most $1 + \frac{\MAXDEGREE - 1}{\log (\MAXDEGREE + 1) - 1} \log n$ queries in the worst case, thus practically matching the lower bound of \cite{BenAsher-farchi:1997:trees}.